m1nd Deployment & Production Setup

 graph-loading server; it forwards every JSON-RPC frame to the owner's `POST /mcp` and

-relays the owner's push notifications back. `--attach auto` discovers the owner by its
+relays the owner's push notifications back. `--attach auto` discovers the owner from the

 4. **Incremental ingest** — the owner updates the graph as files change, skipping noise